-Be sure your transducer model matches the deadrise angle of vour hull at the selected mounting location.
+Be sure the tilt angle of your transducer model matches the deadrise angle of your hull at the mounting location.
 The tilt angle is printed on the top of the transducer (see Figure 1).
 To measure the deadrise angle of your hull at the selected mounting location, use an angle finder or a digital level (see Figure 2).